majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 **NOTE:** To learn more about AS3, visit https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/

-..
-TODO:: Now we will build the Kibana database and mapping.

 #.
 Click the `Elastic Create Database` request.
 Send the PUT request by clicking the blue 'Send' button.
 A 400 `response_already_exists_exception` response is ok.

 #.
 Click the `Elastic create mapping` request.
 Send the PUT request by clicking the blue 'Send' button.